fabiankaraben/nodejs-mini-projects/README.md

     intermediate/19-circuit-breaker-pattern

 20. **Bulk Data Importer**
-    This is a data loader in Node.js with TypeScript, importing CSV to MongoDB, fast-csv and bulk ops, command-line, no security, and Docker deployment for ETL basics.
+    This is a data loader in Node.js with TypeScript, importing CSV to MongoDB, fast-csv and bulk ops, command-line, no security, and Docker Compose deployment for ETL basics.
     intermediate/20-bulk-data-importer

 21. **Role-Based Access Control**
-    This is an RBAC API in Node.js with Express and TypeScript, using roles in JWT, middleware checks, PostgreSQL users/roles, and Kubernetes deployment for authorization.
+    This is an RBAC API in Node.js with Express and TypeScript, using roles in JWT, middleware checks, PostgreSQL users/roles, and Docker Compose deployment for authorization.
     intermediate/21-role-based-access-control

 22. **Thumbnail Generator**